 PlaceOrder() - one to place order and will wait for signal from below method to complete the order/

 ValidatePrice() - one to validate stock price with buy price and signal according.
-This method is called everytime there is change in stock price.
+This method is called every time there is change in stock price.

 public void PlaceOrder()